-And additionally regarding the following prerequisites:
+And additionally taking into regard the following prerequisites:

-- 1. Prerequisite to start with Module 8: at most one study unit of Module 4 has not been passed - 2.
+- In case a student is, for any reason, unable or not allowed to take all study units from Module 8, but wants to take one or two study units from the module, a student must start with the study unit Stochastic Models (202000425).
+The study unit Simulation and Heuristics (202000427) is allowed in conjunction with, or after having already passed, Stochastic Models (202000425).
+A student is not allowed to take the project of Module 8 before taking or already having passed the study units Stochastic Models (202000425) and Simulation and Heuristics (202000427). - 2.
 Prerequisite to start with the minor: at least 75 EC of the core IEM programme (Modules 1 to 8) has been finished - 3.
 Prerequisites for Modules 11 and 12 - a.
-Prerequisite to start with Module 11: The core IEM programme has been finished or at most two study units of the core IEM programme have not been finished - b.
-Prerequisite to start with Module 12: Formal approval from the thesis supervisor to start. - Exception: in case the student has no other study units to take in the quartile of Module 11 (M11), but does not fulfil the prerequisite for M11, (s)he can start with M11.
-The following requirements apply in this situation: - i. the student will be able to start with Module 12 within at most one quartile from taking M11, and; - ii. the student must still fulfil the prerequisite for M11 before starting with Module 12 (i.e. at most two study units of the core IEM programme have not been finished)
+Prerequisite to start with Module 11: The core IEM programme has been finished or at most two study units of the core IEM programme have not been finished. - b.
+Prerequisite to start with Module 12: Formal approval from the thesis supervisor to start. - c.
+Prerequisite to finish Module 12: Module 11 has been finished.

+Exception: in case the student has no other study units to take in the quartile of Module 11 (M11), but does not fulfil the prerequisite for M11, (s)he can start with M11.
+The following requirements apply in this situation:

+- i. the student will be able to start with Module 12 within at most one quartile from taking M11, and; - ii. the student must still fulfil the prerequisite for M11 before starting with Module 12 (i.e. at most two study units of the core IEM programme have not been finished)